yusifsalam/voimanosto-archive/docs/hours.md

 # Timeline and hour bookkeeping

+This file is no longer updated as of Aug 2, 2019.

 | date  | time (h) | tasks                                                                                                                                                                                                                                                                   |
 | :---: | :------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 17.5. | 5        | research available technology and create skeletons                                                                                                                                                                                                                      |